 IMPORTANT: DO NOT add makeup oil until the oil level is BELOW the ADD mark on dipstick.
 John Deere ENGINE BREAK-IN OIL (TY22041) should be used to make up any oil consumed during the break-in period.

 Check engine oil level more frequently during engine break-in period.
-If oil must be added during this period, John Deere ENGINE BREAK-IN OIL is preferred.
-See ENGINE BREAK-IN OIL, in Fuels, Lubricants, and Coolant Section.
+If oil must be added during this period, John Deere DIESEL ENGINE BREAK-IN OIL is preferred.
+See DIESEL ENGINE BREAK-IN OIL, in Fuels, Lubricants, and Coolant Section for other oils allowed.